Night Rowing Policy

 Before the outing

-The Cox should brief the crew and bank party before the outing outlining the particular risks associated with night rowing.
+The Cox or steerer should brief the crew and bank party before the outing outlining the particular risks associated with night rowing.
 This briefing should ensure that each crew-member understands:

-- Man Overboard – In all cases the Club Captain and Water Safety Adviser should be informed immediately.
-The victim needs to be warmed and dried as soon as possible; in an emergency, the Penny Ferry restaurant or residential boaters may provide help, or a car may be brought to the riverbank, if it is deemed by the cox that the victim’s condition is sufficient to prevent the boat being rowed back to the boathouse.
+Man Overboard – In all cases the Club Captain and Water Safety Adviser should be informed immediately.
+The victim needs to be warmed and dried as soon as possible; in an emergency, the Green Dragon restaurant or residential boaters may provide help, or a car may be brought to the riverbank, if it is deemed by the cox that the victim’s condition is sufficient to prevent the boat being rowed back to the boathouse.

-- The role of the cox – the cox is the master of the boat and as such carries responsibility for the safety of her/his crew and boat, and the safety of other river users.
+The role of the cox / steerer – the cox or steerer is the master of the boat and as such carries responsibility for the safety of her/his crew and boat, and the safety of other river users.
 This is a more onerous responsibility at night and the crew should understand that coxing commands are to be obeyed, as always, promptly and without discussion.

-The cox should personally check that all of the equipment listed above is available and in working order.
-In addition to the normal safety checks (bow ball, shoes and hatch covers, first aid kit, thermal blanket and tools) the boat should be inspected to limit the risks of it breaking down and stranding the crew on the river.
+The cox or steerer should personally check that all of the equipment listed above is available and in working order.
+In addition to the normal safety checks (bow ball, shoes, hatch covers, first aid kit, and tools) the boat should be inspected to limit the risks of it breaking down and stranding the crew on the river.
 See coxing check-list.

 No outing should take place in a defective or under-equipped boat.